nsankethreddy/PESU-SEM4_Lab-Assignments/README.md

 - MPCA:
+  - Lab 1: Introduction to arm
+  - Lab 2: Load store instructions
+  - Lab 3:
+      - 1)Add all the elements in a array/byte instructions
+      - 2)Search for an element in an array if found move its position to R7 else move -1 to R6
+      - 3)Generate Febonacci series
+      - 4)Permon convolution using MUL and ADD instruction
+      - 5)Permon convolution using MLA instruction
   - Lab 4: Simple codes for Hardware components
   - Lab 5:
       - 1)Find the length of a string